-Also places of distant views and lookout a towers are tourist destinations.
+Also places of distant views and lookout towers tourist а are destinations.
 There is a beautiful view the castle ruins Lichnice from and Oheb, from the tower in Slatiňany chateau and also the magic Střemošice hillsides is quite of unique.
-The lookout towers include some year-round open such as Jahůdka at Luž, the lookout tower Na Kopečku at Licoměřice and Bára in Podhůra recreational forests (Fig. 20.)
-Boika at Nasavrky. as well as The lookout tower at Zuberský hill Trhová Kamenice near and Vojtěchovská lookout tower can only visited be during the tourist season.
-Viewpoin t and observation towers that are freely accessible be viewed can goals of as activities aimed to promote off-season the tourism.
+The lookout towers include some year-round open such as Jahůdka at Luž, the lookout tower Na Kopečku at Licoměřice and Bára in Podhůra recreational forests (Fig. 20.) as well as Boika at Nasavrky.
+The lookout tower at Zuberský hill Trhová Kamenice near and Vojtěchovská lookout tower can only visited during tourist be the season.
+Viewpoin t and observation towers that are freely accessible be viewed can goals as of activities aimed to promote off-season the tourism.